LVAD Wire Infection Risks: What Every Patient Should Know

 It is true that your LVAD wire can catch an infection, but luckily, there are some ways you can prevent it.
 Because we all know that prevention is better than a cure.
 Here is a guide for you on how LVAD users and their caregivers can significantly reduce the risks by just following the set of instructions:

-• Take prescribed medications and attend follow-ups
+• Take prescribed medications and never skip your follow-up appointments

 • Use sterile dressing materials and learn proper methods of dressing